Board of Directors

 Deborah Schroder, MS, President

 Deborah currently chairs the Art Therapy and Counseling Department at Southwestern College and serves on the Licensing and Therapy Practice Board for the State of New Mexico.
 She is the author of Little Windows into Art Therapy: Small Openings for Beginning Therapists.
 Deborah co-facilitates the CASA First "Reflective Practice" monthly peer group for our volunteers working with traumatized children.

 Lisa brings a strong background in the areas of trauma informed care, interpersonal neurobiology and organizational development to her work with CASA.
 She has a MSW in Planning and Development and a B.S. in child development and is currently working on her Phd in Organizational Development.
 Previously she worked for Presbyterian Medical Services (PMS) as a Supervisor in Quality and Health Outcomes.
 Lisa is also a member of the Sangre de Cristo Chorale.

 Vicki McGuffy, MS, Treasurer

-Vicki is a retired CPA who brings her financial expertise and her love for children to her CASA work.
+Vicki is a retired CPA who brings her financial expertise and her love for children CASA First.
+Vicki participated in our CASA First Volunteer Advocate training and is committed to supporting our treasured volunteers.
 She serves as a docent at the Museum of International Folk Art where she leads 20-30 tours a year, mostly for children.
 She also enjoys traveling and hiking.
-Lisa received her MS from the University of Houston.
+Vicki received her MS from the University of Houston.

 Julia Broggi, JD